 If water parks are your thing, check out Adventure Island for their waterslides, pools, and lazy rivers.
 The water park is conveniently located right across the street from Busch Gardens.

-Family-friendly Activities in Clearwater Beach
+Family-friendly things to do in Clearwater Beach

 - Clearwater Beach Escape Room